Polymer/old-docs-site/docs/start/usingelements.md

 ## Non-visual elements

-There are plenty of standard HTML elements that don't render, but it can be surprising to consider invisible custom elements. `<polymer-ajax>` is an example of a non-visual custom element.
-It provides XHR utilities and does useful work without actually showing up on the screen.
+It can be surprising to consider invisible elements, that is, elements that do not render anything to the screen.
+However, there are plenty of examples already in HTML: `<script>`, `<style>`, and `<meta>` to name a few.
+These do useful work without rendering UI.

+Non-visual custom elements provide utility without rendering UI.
+An example is `<polymer-ajax>`, which removes the complexity of `XMLHttpRequest` by doing useful work without.

 Another is `<polymer-layout>`.